Is There a Dimmer Outlook Ahead for ShiftPixy Inc. (PIXY)?

-ShiftPixy Inc. (NASDAQ:PIXY) went up by 4.39% from its latest closing price compared to the recent 1-year high of $15.56.
-The company’s stock price has collected 9.13% of gains in the last five trading sessions.
-Press Release reported 1 hour ago that ShiftPixy Announces Sponsorship of Four SPAC Offerings
+ShiftPixy Inc. (NASDAQ:PIXY) went down by -6.89% from its latest closing price compared to the recent 1-year high of $15.56.
+The company’s stock price has collected 34.05% of gains in the last five trading sessions.
+Press Release reported on 04/30/21 that Thinking about buying stock in Naked Brand, ShiftPixy, Image Sensing Systems, Zomedica, or Advanced Micro Devices?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.